-Proper temperature control from the time the food is received by the mail order food company until the point where the food is received by the consumer is an integral part of any mail order food safety program and the focus of this section.
+Proper temperature control from the time the food is received by the MOTPD company until the point where the food is received by the consumer is an integral part of any MOTPD food safety program.
 Maintaining food at proper temperatures is critical to limiting the growth of pathogenic bacteria or the formation of microbial toxins in food.
-Mail order food companies must handle food safely during all phases of the operation to ensure that food received by consumers is wholesome, unadulterated and safe to consume.
+MOTPD companies must handle food safely during all phases of the operation to ensure that food received by consumers is wholesome, unadulterated and safe to consume.